Clustered planarity testing revisited: Introduction

 More precisely, a \emph{clustered graph} is a pair $(G,T)$ where $G=(V,E)$ is a graph and $T$ is a rooted tree whose set of leaves is the set of vertices of $G$.
 The non-leaf vertices of $T$ represent the clusters.
 Let $C(T)$ be the set of non-leaf vertices of $T$.
 For each $\nu\in C(T)$, let $T_{\nu}$ denote the subtree of $T$ rooted at $\nu$.
 The {\em cluster\/} $V(\nu)$ is the set of leaves of $T_{\nu}$.
 A clustered graph $(G,T)$ is \emph{flat} if all non-root clusters are children of the root cluster; that is, if every root-leaf path in $T$ has at most three vertices.
 When discussing flat clustered graphs, which is basically everywhere except Sections~\ref{section_intro},~\ref{section_alg} and~\ref{section_c_connected}, by ``cluster'' we will refer only to the non-root clusters.

 A \emph{drawing} of $G$ is a representation of $G$ in the plane where every vertex is represented by a unique point and every edge $e=uv$ is represented by a simple arc joining the two points that represent $u$ and $v$.
 If it leads to no confusion, we do not distinguish between a vertex or an edge and its representation in the drawing and we use the words ``vertex'' and ``edge'' in both contexts.
 We assume that in a drawing no edge passes through a vertex, no two edges touch and every pair of edges cross in finitely many points.
-A drawing of a graph is an \emph{embedding} if no two edges cross.
+We assume that the above properties of a drawing of $G$ are maintained during any continuous deformation of the drawing of $G$ except for intermediate one-time events when two edges touch in a single point or an edge passes through a vertex.